 “Delighted, DC Armitage.”
 Jason shook her hand, surprised by the strength of her slender fingers.

 DCI Royston stood, grinning.
-“Today is for induction.”
+“Today is for local induction.”

 DC Armitage squinted.
 “I completed induction last—”

 “Perhaps I should have said, introduction,” Royston said.
 “Tomorrow, I’ll have a specific case for you two, but today, get out, walk around London and try to get comfortable with each other.”

 “Right, Sir.”
 The new detective constable smiled, showing even white teeth.
 She turned to find her new partner looking at her—his expression noncommittal at best.